Azure/batch-shipyard/docs/10-batch-shipyard-configuration.md

 * (optional) `ssh` is the property for creating a user to accomodate SSH sessions to compute nodes.
 If this property is absent, then an SSH user is not created with pool creation.
-  * `username` is the user to create on the compute nodes.
+  * (required) `username` is the user to create on the compute nodes.
-  * `expiry_days` is the number of days from now for the account on the compute nodes to expire.
+  * (optional) `expiry_days` is the number of days from now for the account on the compute nodes to expire.
 The default is 7 days from invocation time.
-  * `ssh_public_key` is the path to an existing SSH public key to use.
-If not specified, a public/private key pair will be automatically generated only on Linux.
+  * (optional) `ssh_public_key` is the path to an existing SSH public key to use.
+If not specified, an RSA public/private keypair will be automatically generated only on Linux.
 If this is `null` or not specified on Windows, the SSH user is not created.
-  * `generate_docker_tunnel_script` property directs script to generate an SSH tunnel script that can be used to connect to the remote Docker engine running on a compute node.
+  * (optional) `generate_docker_tunnel_script` property directs script to generate an SSH tunnel script that can be used to connect to the remote Docker engine running on a compute node.
+  * (optional) `generated_file_export_path` is the path to export the generated RSA keypair and docker tunnel script to.
+If omitted, the current directory is used.
   * (experimental) `hpn_server_swap` property enables an OpenSSH server with [HPN patches](http://www.psc.edu/index.php/hpn-ssh) to be swapped with the standard distribution OpenSSH server.
 This is not supported on all